VulcanJS/vulcan-docs/source/features.md

 ## Groups & Permissions

-Nova features a simple system to handle user groups and permissions.
+Vulcan features a simple system to handle user groups and permissions.
 For example, here's how you would define that all users can create new movies and edit/remove their own, but only admins can edit or remove other user's movies:

 ```js
 const defaultActions = [